ESA-EarthCODE/documentation/pages/Integrating New Platforms to EarthCODE/How To Apply.md

 [https://esastar-publication.sso.esa.int/nonEsaTenderActions/details/2037](https://esastar-publication.sso.esa.int/nonEsaTenderActions/details/2037)

 This is necessary to ensure your platform can be used through NoR for sustained scientific operations.

+### OGC Open Science Persistent Demonstrator

+Another way to apply to become part of EarthCODE's ecosystem is through the **OGC Open Science Persistent Demonstrator**.
+This OGC-led initiative provides a live, collaborative environment for testing and showcasing reproducible scientific workflows based on open standards.

+Learn more at the **OGC Open Science Initiative:** [https://www.ogc.org/initiatives/open-science/](https://www.ogc.org/initiatives/open-science/)

 ## Who Can Apply